Dark-Alex-17/managarr/README.md

 - [x] View your library, downloads, collections, and blocklist
 - [x] View details of a specific movie including description, history, downloaded file info, or the credits
 - [x] View details of any collection and the movies in them
+- [x] View your host and security configs from the CLI to programmatically fetch the API token, among other settings
 - [x] Search your library or collections
 - [x] Add movies to your library
 - [x] Delete movies, downloads, and indexers